fathinah/expotion/README.md

 # EXPOTION: FACIAL EXPRESSION AND MOTION CONTROL FOR MULTIMODAL MUSIC GENERATION

-A multimodal music generation project using video and audio inputs.
+A generative model leveraging multimodal visual controls—specifically, human facial expressions and upper-body motion—as well as text prompts to produce expressive and temporally accurate music.

 ## Demo Page